-Investigating the consequences of innovation of organization as a mediator in the association between firm culture and organizational success/performance in microfinance organizations in Bangladesh.
+The study investigates the consequences of organizational innovation as a mediator in the association between firm culture and organizational success/performance in microfinance organizations in Bangladesh.
 As a result, exploratory research is required.
 A technique is employed to achieve this goal.
 Exploratory research is a method for investigating and creating theories.
-Many research projects are exploratory in character.
-Exploratory research is associated with the term of exploration and the investigator's position as investigator in social science domains (Davies, 2006).
+Many research projects are exploratory.
+Exploratory research is associated with exploration and the investigator's position in social science domains (Davies, 2006).
 Exploratory research is an initial investigation that can be used to describe and clarify the underlying cause of a certain problem (Zikmund, 2003).
 Respondents in this study were from Bangladeshi microfinance organizations.
-Managers at the mid-level and senior managers are eligible to participate in this study.
-In this study, the sample technique of purposeful sampling is used.
-Data was collected by a thorough questionnaire survey.
+Mid-level and senior managers are eligible to participate in this study.
+In this study, purposeful sampling is used.
+A thorough questionnaire survey collected data.
 The data was gathered using a systematic survey procedure.
-In total, 450 surveys were distributed throughout the top 50 (fifty) microfinance organizations, with 300 being found to be in acceptable condition for use.
-Nearly 98 interviews were invalid because the responses were never received back, and 62 questionnaires were not conducted.
-In terms of total participation, 65% were male and 45% female, more than 76% had a Bachelor's degree or more, almost 75% had 10-20 years of work experience, and more than 88% were over 30 years old.
+Four hundred fifty surveys were distributed throughout the top fifty microfinance organizations, with 300 being acceptable.
+Nearly 98 interviews were invalid because the responses were never returned, and 62 questionnaires were not conducted.
+In total participation, 65% were male and 45% female, more than 76% had a Bachelor's degree or more, almost 75% had 10-20 years of work experience, and more than 88% were over 30 years old.
 The collected data were analyzed to evaluate the hypothesis and relationship between exogenous and endogenous aspects by applying structural equation modeling (SEM) along the partial least squares (PLS).